metagenlab/zAMP/docs/pages/ref_DB_preprocessing.rst

     # Change into this new directory
     $ cd DB_processing

 ..
-Hint:: For traceability and reproducibility, create this working directory and place your processed database in a location where it will not be erased by error
+Hint:: For traceability and reproducibility, create this working directory and place your processed taxonomy database in a location where it will not be erased by error.

 Config file
 =======================================================================

-As for the `main workflow <pipeline_execution>`_, parameters must be provided in an *config file* in the *.yaml* format.
+As for the :ref:`main workflow <pipeline_execution>`, parameters must be provided in an *config file* in the *.yaml* format.
 Please adapt the following template to your situation.

 *for instance*::